encukou/rpm-spec-merge-driver/README.md

 From NEW, the order of the *new* changelog blocks is reversed, the header lines are removed, and the content is added to the beginning of the changelog.
-A new header line is added,
-using the date, `user.name` and `user.email` as if you did a Git commit, and the new version and release.
+A new header line is added using the author of the original change, the current date, and the new version and release.
+If more changelogs are merged in, the last one in the file (the first one chronologically) is used.
+The current date is overridable using `$CURRENT_DATE` in a format suitable for Python's `datetime.datetime.fromisoformat`, e.g.
+`YYYY-MM-DD`.

 ## Tests